dotnet/designs/accepted/2022/FunctionPointers.md

 The original design, however, did include a `FunctionPointerParameterInfo` that contained a mechanism to obtain both the type and custom modifiers for each parameter.
 The proposed design here no longer directly exposes custom modifiers for parameters, so the `FunctionPointerParameterInfo` is no longer necessary since the only state remaining is just the parameter type, which is now directly lifted to `Type` via `Type[] GetFunctionPointerParameterTypes()`.

 ## Custom modifiers
-The [7.0 introspection attempt](https://github.com/dotnet/runtime/pull/71516) returned all custom modifiers including modifiers not used or needed by the runtime, such as parameter modifiers for `ref` and `in` (note that `out` has no modifier).
+The [7.0 introspection attempt](https://github.com/dotnet/runtime/pull/71516) returned all custom modifiers including modifiers not used or needed by the runtime, such as parameter modifiers for `ref` and `in` (note that `ref` has no modifier).
 Due to concerns with that approach, the function pointer feature was pulled from late in 7.0 in order to properly vet and approve a new design (this design) for v8.
 The intent is to add this functionality early in v8 which will also allow time for feedback.

 Consider the following where `ref\out\in` all map to a reference (`&`) by the runtime:
 ```cs